iam-abdul/passthru.fun/README.md

 ## Running as a Client

-To run Passthru as a client, use the `-type` flag and set it to `client`.
+To run Passthru as a client, use the `-type` flag and set it to `client` (default is client).
 You must also specify a domain using the `-domain` flag.
 This will be used as a subdomain.
 For example, if you specify `mydomain` as the domain, then your local port will be available via `mydomain.passthru.fun`.

 Example:
 ```bash